Jacklyn Coats, M.Ed. CCC-SLP

 Languages: English & Spanish

 Andrew earned his M.Ed. in Communication Disorders from North Carolina Central University, where he specialized as a bilingual (Spanish/English) clinician.
 He has experience working with individuals throughout the age span and in a variety of settings, such as hospitals, daycares, public schools, and in the home.
-A substantial portion of his graduate clinical experience involved assessing and providing intervention for Spanish-English bilingual children with speech and language disorders.
-His primary area of interest is providing early identification and intervention services for the Spanish-English bilingual population.
-Andrew firmly believes in an individualized and interactive treatment approach in which close collaboration between the clinician, parents, other family members and caregivers, and the community at large is essential to create an optimal environment a child to build his or her communication skills and maximize their potential.
+The majority of Andrew’s experience has been in providing home-based intervention, working with both English and Spanish-speaking families, and a substantial portion of his clinical experience has involved assessing and providing intervention for Spanish-English bilingual children with speech and language disorders.
+His primary area of interest is providing early identification and intervention services for the Spanish-English bilingual population, and he has worked closely with this demographic since entering the field in 2016.

 Candese Callender, M.Ed., A.S.
 SLP-Assistant